knative/docs/docs/eventing/sources/ping-source/index.md

 ## Before you begin

-1. To create a Knative service to use as a sink, you must install [Knative Serving](../../../install).
 1. To create a PingSource, you must install [Knative Eventing](../../../eventing).
 The PingSource event source type is enabled by default when you install Knative Eventing.
-1. Optional: You can use either `kubectl` or [`kn`](../../../client/install-kn) commands to create components such as a Knative service and PingSource.
+1. Optional: You can use either `kubectl` or [`kn`](../../../client/install-kn) commands to create components such as a sink and PingSource.
 1. Optional: You can use either `kubectl` or [`kail`](https://github.com/boz/kail) for logging during the verification step in this procedure.

 ## Procedure